bearclaw-proxy/bearclaw/DESIGN.md

 From the testing detail view, the user can perform testing in the following ways:

+- From the browser add-on, the user can create or select this test.
+The user can then test from the browser.
 - Click a button to capture proxy traffic for the current test.
 The user can then test from the browser.
 - Manually modify and re-issue requests that were previously captured by the the proxy.